FranciscoMessina00/ProgettoACTAM2023/README.md

-# ProgettoACTAM2023
+# Advanced Coding Tools And Methodologies 2023/2024 - Project FM sequencer
 The main project of ACTAM

-We've crafted a two-channel synthesizer with a percussive character.
+We've crafted a two-channel sequencer/synthesizer with a percussive character.
 One channel is built on an FM engine (from tone.js), while the other is tailored to deliver drum sounds.

 The standout feature of our instrument is the ability to tweak all sound parameters for each step, enabling musicians to create highly unpredictable lines.